dcunited001/dcunited001.github.io/_posts/2018-03-04-semioteleological-revolution-a-sociophysical-phase-change.md

 <a name="dominating-consensus-reality-in-a-world-where-the-only-constant-is-change" />

 ### [Dominating Consensus Reality In A World Where The Only Constant Is Change](#dominating-consensus-reality-in-a-world-where-the-only-constant-is-change)

+- example of geographical socioepistemic schism, producing two distinct consensus realities: the iron curtain.
+An example of a (logical/virtual) socioepistemic schism: personal computing and office software in the 1990's.

 - consensus reality (as a long-term information as part of a context/frame)